rmanak/notes/_posts/2016-06-09-nlp-text-mining-python.md

 Orange ==>> [0,0,1]
 ```

-Then a *"sentence"* or a *"document"* becomes the linear combination of these vectors where the number of
+Then a *"sentence"* or a *"document"* is simply the linear combination of these vectors where the number of
 the counts of appearance of the words is the coefficient along that dimension.
 For example in the image above: